How To: SaaS Onboarding vs. Non-SaaS Onboarding

 • Zoom calls

-Usually onboardings involve more than this, though.
-Both SaaS and non-SaaS onboardings have papers to be signed and goals to be aligned.
+Usually, onboardings involve more than this, though.
+SaaS and non-SaaS onboardings have papers to be signed and goals to be aligned.
 It’s also important for project managers to make sure these goals are being met.

-Whether you’re onboarding SaaS or non-SaaS customers, you need to provide a reliable experience.
+Whether you’re onboarding SaaS or non-SaaS customers, you must provide a reliable experience.
 A process that can be customizable but improved upon as you onboard more customers will ensure success.